TheFixerDevelopment/SkyblockPE/README.md

 # SkyBlockPE
-SkyBlock for Forks / Spoons ONLY.
+SkyBlock for Spoons ONLY.
 (Download this plugin for Pocketmine servers [Here](https://github.com/TheFixerDevelopment/SkyblockPE/tree/Pocketmine-ONLY)

 ### Contributions
 You are free to contribute to this project, any kind of help is accepted.